Author:

 Biggie

-Months after the attack on Shakur at Quad Recording Studios Wallace recorded the track "Who Shot Ya?" to the B-side to the hit single "Big Poppa".
-The song was recorded in 1994, before the attack on Shakur, but fans have speculated that the lyrics refer to the impending attack.
+A few months after the attack on Shakur at Quad Recording Studios.
+Wallace recorded a track "Who Shot Ya?" to the B side of the hit single "Big Poppa".
+The song was recorded in 1994, before the attack on Shakur, but fans have speculated that its lyrics refer to an impending attack.

 Tupac Shakur